Published: March 24, 2020

 Another good discipline of remote/virtual working is to maintain healthy social contact between colleagues – the equivalent of a coffee machine chat.
 This can be achieved and maintained through both social media, conference calling and/or a simple telephone chat and is a healthy part of maintaining good working relationships as a manager.

-What remains important in the world of virtual working, as in any normal workplace, is clear communication about contexts, critical issues and outcomes – along with clarity on when things are needed or expected to get done by.
+What remains important in the world of virtual working, as in any normal workplace, is clear communication about contexts, critical issues and business/organisational outcomes – along with clarity on when things are needed or expected to get done by.
 The principles of good people-management need tighter disciplines when done remotely.
-Anyone who already operates across time-zones and on a global basis will understand the point of these disciplines.
+Anyone who already operates remotely or across time-zones will understand the point of these disciplines.

 In a nutshell, make sure that communication is about both business and social when done virtually.